+8.14 CORONAVIRUS.
+The following policy is intended to bridge the gap for our employees who may experience illness as a result of Coronavirus.
+This policy is intended to lessen the penalizing impact of the illness against our current sick leave policy and the resulting financial strain it could cause to all of our employees.
+This policy also intends to lower the incidence of Coronavirus transmission among coworkers.
 This policy is applicable to all regular full time and regular part time employees who become ill with Coronavirus.
 An employee caring for a family member in their immediate family with Coronavirus will be allowed to use the leave to care for such dependent(s) to minimize the spread of the Coronavirus.
-A doctor's note will be required with a Coronavirus diagnosis or quarantine directive for the family member.
+Employees, who become ill with Coronavirus, will be paid up to a scheduled work week.
+For an employee to be able to use Coronavirus leave a doctor's note will be required stating the employee did go to the doctor, and the diagnosis of Coronavirus will need to be on the note.

 Any unused Coronavirus leave will be removed at the end of the calendar year.
-Coronavirus leave time does not include situations requiring Medical Leave due to disability and any Coronavirus absence which exceeds the 80 hours or two scheduled work weeks will be subject to consideration of current sick leave.
+Coronavirus leave time does not include situations requiring Medical Leave due to disability and any Coronavirus absence which exceeds a scheduled work week will be subject to consideration of current sick leave.